osg-htc/operations/docs/SLA/event.md

 All data transmitted or recieved via this service is subject to the terms of the
 [IU privacy policy](https://github.com/opensciencegrid/operations/blob/master/docs/privacy.md).
-In particular all data transmitted shall be considered disclosable without condition.
+In particular all data transmitted to or by the service shall be considered disclosable without condition.

 ## Service Target Response Priorities and Response Times